NBDsoftware/biobb_workflows/euCanSHare/Single_protein_wfs/2.Clustering_and_cavity_analysis/README.md

 ## Quick installation and run

-Go to workflow folder and install conda environment:
+Go to workflow folder and install the conda environment (running in Nostrum's cluster use the already installed environments located in */shared/work/BiobbWorkflows/envs*)

 ```bash
 conda env create -f environment.yml